What exactly is “property & casualty” business insurance?

 Before your business suffers a loss or damage, you should have an insurance agent personally assigned to you.
 This will be the first call you make in the event you need to file a claim.

 Your insurance professional will take down all the information you provide about the incident, including your statement.

-The insurance company will then assign an adjuster to review the details of the claim and to determine whether the loss is covered under your policy.
+The insurance company will then assign an adjuster to review the details of the claim to determine whether the loss is covered under your policy.

 I have a home-based business, do I still need property & casualty insurance?

 This is a tricky question, and the answer is a solid “it depends.”

 Many personal homeowners’ policies utterly prohibit the use of the home for business use and will not cover any equipment or supplies used for business within the home.

 This includes all physical files, computers, phone lines, shipping boxes, and all inventory.

 If you primarily work out of your home office and provide a service/product or have customers or clients visit your home for any reason, you probably need commercial property and casualty insurance.

 Do I need commercial auto coverage if I use my personal vehicle for business?